ronaldossai/ronaldossai/README.md

 # 👋 Hey there, I'm Ronald Ossai!

 ## 🚀 About Me
-I'm a Computer Science and Artificial Intelligence student at the **University of Sussex**, with a deep passion for **quantum computing, theoretical physics, and low-level systems**.
+I'm a Software developer, with a deep passion for **quantum computing, theoretical physics, and low-level systems**.
 My expertise spans across **mathematics, AI, CPU architecture, and scientific computing**, and I'm always exploring new frontiers in technology and computation.

 ## 🔬 Interests & Skills
 - **Quantum Computing**